Can My Neighbour Cut My Tree Without Asking? Your Rights and How to Resolve Tree Disputes

 How To Resolve Neighbour Tree Disputes Effectively

 Having a tree in your garden may be something you are incredibly proud of.
-Trees can be a stunning addition to any landscape, so it can feel devastating when your neighbour cuts it without permission.
+Trees can be a stunning addition to any landscape, so it can feel devastating when your neighbour cuts them without permission.

 Despite the lack of permission, your neighbour may be completely within their rights to cut your tree.
 There are certain occasions where cutting a neighbour’s tree is acceptable, even without asking them first, that you may not be aware of.
-As the tree owner, you have a responsibility to be mindful of how your tree impacts not only your landscape but everything around it too and ensure that it remains well-maintained.
+As the tree owner, you have a responsibility to be mindful of how your tree impacts not only your landscape but everything around it, too and ensure that it remains well-maintained.

 Where Do You Stand?
 Understanding Tree Ownership

-Before we can how to deal with neighbourly tree disputes, you first need to know where you stand.
+Before we can discuss how to deal with neighbour tree disputes, you first need to know where you stand.
 Who owns the tree can help to solve a lot of the issues ahead of time, as it explains who is responsible for maintaining the tree and keeping it within a specific boundary.

 You will be considered the owner of any tree that has a trunk in your land.
-Whether the tree has overstepped this mark and is growing over several locations does not matter – where the trunk stands determines tree ownership.
+Whether the tree has overstepped this mark and is growing over several locations does not matter, as it is where the trunk stands that determines tree ownership.

 If the trunk is in your garden, then you are legally responsible for this tree.
 This not only means being responsible for the care and maintenance of the tree but also for any damage it may cause.

 The Legal Rights Of Your Neighbour

-You may find it impolite for your neighbour to cut your tree without asking, but they do have a right to do this if it encroaches on their property under UK law.
-Your neighbours are allowed to cut back branches that are reaching over and disrupting their property to a certain extent:
+You may find it impolite for your neighbour to cut your tree without asking, but they do have the right to do this if it encroaches on their property under UK law.

 Trimming Within Their Boundary

 Your neighbour is only allowed to cut back the branches or roots that cross into their property.
-Neighbourly tree disputes will begin if they cut further than this, as they are not allowed to touch anything on your property.
+Neighbour tree disputes will begin if they cut further than this, as they are not allowed to touch anything on your property.

 Cannot Harm The Tree

 While your neighbours have a right to cut back parts of the tree on their property, they cannot do this if it is doing unnecessary harm to the tree.
-Any alteration that might hinder the tree’s health and stability, such as affecting the tree root system, is not acceptable or legal.
+Any alteration that might hinder the tree’s health and stability, such as affecting the tree’s root system, is not acceptable or legal.

 Must Return Trimmings To Owner